-Most commonly effectiveness is related by Specific Programme Assessment Panels to satisfactory project outputs such as publications in refereed journals, other publications, workshops, conferences, test methods, new processes and prototypes.
-Patenting rates often look low in Specific Programmes - again related to the strong research perspective of the earlier Framework Programmes.
+Most commonly, effectiveness is related by specific programme assessment panels to satisfactory project outputs, such as publications in authorized journals, other publications, workshops, conferences, test methods, new processes and prototypes.
+Patenting rates often look low in specific programmes - again related to the strong research perspective of the earlier framework programmes.
 Higher patenting rates are expected from FP4.

-Some quantitative data on effectiveness is presented.
-The IMT Panel notes that quantitative studies of exploitation potential made over 1991-1995 identified an average economic return of between 4 and 6 ECU for each ECU invested in pre-competitive research in the BRITE/EURAM Programme.
-In the Non-Nuclear Energy Programme.
-Community research is judged to have made some contribution to the slight fall in the amount of energy required to generate a unit of GDP between 1973 and 1994.
-For THERMIE, 28% of projects gave an acceptable payback in relation to the current price of fossil fuel.
-In the INCO/COST Programme impressive results have been obtained in vaccine development, while in the biotechnology area major achievements are recognised in genome research and technology for lipase and lactic acid production.
+Some quantitative data on effectiveness are presented.
+The IMT Panel notes that quantitative studies of exploitation potential made over 1991-95 identified an average economic return of between ECU 4 and 6 for each ecu invested in pre-competitive research in the BRITE/EURAM programme.
+In the 'Non-nuclear energy' programme, Community research is judged to have made some contribution to the slight fall in the amount of energy required to generate a unit of GDP between 1973 and 1994.
+For Thermie, 28% of projects gave an acceptable payback in relation to the current price of fossil fuel.
+In the INCO/COST programme, impressive results have been obtained in vaccine development, while in the biotechnology area major achievements are recognized in genome research and technology for lipase and lactic acid production.

-Dissemination is seen as a relatively weak area in many Programmes, especially MAST, Agriculture, Forestry and Fisheries, Biotechnology, Telematics and IMT.
-In the last case special information/advisory units are recommended to enhance dissemination in key areas, e.g. aeronautics.
+Dissemination is seen as a relatively weak area in many programmes, especially MAST, 'Agriculture, forestry and fisheries', 'Biotechnology', 'Telematics' and IMT.
+In the last case, special information/advisory units are recommended to enhance dissemination in key areas, for example aeronautics.

-Indeed, in some areas, for example biotechnology, there is a conflict between exploitation and dissemination, especially if participant companies are not sure whether they wish to commercially exploit technology developed within the Framework Programme.
+Indeed, in some areas, for example biotechnology, there is a conflict between exploitation and dissemination, especially if participant companies are not sure whether they wish to commercially exploit technology developed within the framework programme.

-In contrast, dissemination is seen to be particularly good in the Standards.
-Measurement and Testing Programme albeit in a slightly different sort of community.
+In contrast, dissemination is seen to be particularly good in the 'Standards, measurement and testing' programme, albeit in a slightly different sort of community.

-Many Panels are calling for a much clearer dissemination and exploitation plan to be a firmer part of the original project evaluation.
+Many panels are calling for a much clearer dissemination and exploitation plan to be a firmer part of the original project evaluation.

-All Panels believe that an important contribution is being made to building a genuine RTD community which will have benefits for European competitiveness and, of course, contribute to Community cohesion.
+All panels believe that an important contribution is being made to building a genuine RTD community which will have benefits for European competitiveness and, of course, contribute to Community cohesion.
 Building on that, the ACTS Panel sees much greater interconnectivity and interpretability within the Community.
 On a related theme, the IMT Panel notes that many collaborative relationships continue after completion of projects.